MaazAlside/alx-low_level_programming/0x18-dynamic_libraries/README.md

 - Avoid plagiarism; solutions are expected to be original.
 - Follow specified guidelines for coding style, file structure, and execution.
 - Utilize provided resources to understand dynamic libraries and related tools.
-- Strictly adhere to project deadlines and guidelines to ensure successful completion.
+- Strictly adhere to deadlines and guidelines to ensure successful completion.